sabeennayazu/dental_appointment/backend/ADMIN_API_SETUP.md

 6. ✅ History tracking on status changes
 7. ✅ CSV import/export (optional)

-The Next.js admin panel will now have full API support!
+The Next.js admin panel will now have full API support!*-